ivonunes/inkstead-writer/docs/start/themes.md

     site.plume
 ```

-If you want to keep themes somewhere else, set `theme.path` in [Site Configuration](/start/site-configuration/).
+If you want to keep themes somewhere else, set `theme.path` in [Site Configuration](site-configuration.md).

-## Page Templates
+## Page templates

-Writer looks for these page templates under `theme/pages`:
+Inkstead Writer looks for these page templates under `theme/pages`:

 - `404.plume` for the not-found page written to `/404.html`.
 - `home.plume` for the homepage.